 Celebration was able to secure much more autonomy.
 Although Celebration was not a fully private town, it was a public/private partnership that skewed more private.
 The county of Osceola would provide basic services such as fire, rescue operation, school administration, and policing.

-However, the Disney Development Company built, maintained, and controlled all the infrastructure.
-They were given the authority to set up Community Development Districts (CDD), essentially private municipal infrastructure corporations.
+However, the Disney Development Company built, maintained, and controlled the entire infrastructure.
+They were given the authority to set up COMMUNITY DEVELOPMENT DISTRICTS (CDD), essentially private municipal infrastructure corporations.
 They were allowed to annually float $300,000,000 in tax free bonds to set up private roads, street sweeping, pest control, landscaping, sanitation, and high tech utilities.
 Residents to this day comment on how well built and maintained it was.
 Residents would pay off the bonds as annual fees on their properties, similar to a private property tax.

 Disney also established CROA (Community Residential Owners Association), a governing board of property owners.
 Their duties are numerous and hard to define.
 CROA could be seen as a homeowners association on steroids.
 Their ordinances range from the height of hedges, the color of houses, to “porch policing” in which CROA members would distribute fines for rule breaking.
 On the CROA website they describe themselves as: